The Green River: Behold Its Majestic, Powerful Beauty

-The Green River in Utah has ancient roots that stem to the Shoshone Indians.
+The Green River in Utah has ancient roots that stem from the Shoshone Indians.
 Once called the Prairie Hen River by the local Native-Americans, it was renamed the Rio Verde, or Green River, in the early nineteenth century.

 The Green River is Utah’s largest river and stream.
 Its origins begin in Wyoming, winding through the Wind River Mountains and making a steady forty-mile journey through Colorado.
 The majority of the Green River lies within the confines of the state of Utah.
-The river compromise a total length of 730 miles, with 450 miles located within Utah.
+The river compromises a total length of 730 miles, with 450 miles located within Utah.
 The Green River twists through striking elevations – from 6,000 feet to 3,000 feet above sea level.
 Ultimately, it empties into the Uinta Mountains and Uinta Basin.

-Once in Utah, the Green River cuts through several striking canyons, including Flaming Gorge, Horseshoe and Kingfisher Canyons.
-Red Canyon follows, is more than 30 miles long and contains the scenic Flaming Gorge Dam.
+Once in Utah, the Green River cuts through several striking canyons, including Flaming Gorge, Horseshoe, and Kingfisher Canyons.
+Red Canyon follows, is more than 30 miles long, and contains the scenic Flaming Gorge Dam.
 Exiting the Red Canyon, the Green River flows into Browns Park before crossing into Colorado.

 Flowing through Colorado’s boundaries for 40 miles, passing through the infamous Lodore Canyon, gaining rushing waters from the Yampa River, and re-entering Utah in the midst of Whirlpool Canyon, the Green River then passes through the turbulent waters of Split Mountain Canyon.
 This area holds the largest fall on the Green River – a striking 21 feet per mile!